-- Big Bertha from the Great Lakes Avengers is a swimsuit model who can transform into an huge, obese woman with super strength.
-However, in the 2016 series her new non-transformed body is rather rubenesque and she works as a plus sized model.
+- Big Bertha from the Great Lakes Avengers is a swimsuit model who can transform into a huge, obese woman with super strength.
+However, in the 2016 series, her new non-transformed body is rather Rubenesque and she works as a plus sized model.

-- In Invincible Atom Eve gains a lot of weight during her boyfriend Mark's ten month absence.
-While she's very insecure about her weight, Mark reassures her he's not only okay with her body but he likes her new look, the couple still have a very active sex life, and she still wears her very tight fitting superhero costume (albeit now with a skirt).
+- In Invincible Atom Eve gains a lot of weight during her boyfriend Mark's ten-month absence.
+While she's very insecure about her weight, Mark reassures her he's not only okay with her body but he likes her new look, the couple still has a very active sex life, and she still wears her very tight fitting superhero costume (albeit now with a skirt).

 - Jem and the Holograms (IDW):

 - Aja is now chubby as well.
 She's attractive and sweet, and as in the cartoon attracts the eye of Stormer's older brother Craig.
 Aja is also the Dude Magnet of her sister's.

 - Hildy from Jonah Hex: Riders of the Worm and Such, a full-figured cowgirl who ends up as one of the few Jonah Hex love interests who doesn't die or turn out to be evil.